infusionsoft/aeps/aep/general/0133/aep.md

 }
 ```

-### Creating subordinate resources

-POST may be used to create subordinate resources that represent state transitions, actions, or relationships.
-These
-resources are nouns that capture the result or record of an action.
-For example:

-* To cancel an order, `POST` to `/orders/{order_id}/cancellations` to create a cancellation record
-* To approve a document, `POST` to `/documents/{document_id}/approvals` to create an approval record
-* To add a comment, `POST` to `/posts/{post_id}/comments` to create a comment resource
-* To transfer funds, `POST` to `/accounts/{account_id}/transfers` to create a transfer record

-This approach models actions as resources, which:

-* Provides a clear audit trail of what actions were taken and when
-* Allows actions to have their own properties (e.g., a cancellation reason, an approval timestamp)
-* Enables querying the history of actions via `GET` on the collection
-* Maintains RESTful principles by using nouns rather than verbs in URIs

-### Creating related resources

-`POST` may be used to create resources that establish relationships between existing resources:

-* To assign a user to a team, `POST` to `/teams/{team_id}/members` with user information
-* To add a tag to a resource, `POST` to `/users/{user_id}/tags` with tag information
-* To create a subscription, `POST` to `/users/{user_id}/subscriptions` with subscription details

-This pattern works well when the relationship itself has meaningful properties or when the relationship needs to be
-tracked as a first-class resource.

 ### Custom methods

+`POST` is the primary method used for "reifying" concepts; converting a process, verb, or relationship into a distinct
+resource.
+For best practices around this, refer to AEP-121.

 `POST` is used to implement custom methods for operations that don't fit standard CRUD patterns.
-Prefer
-creating [subordinate resources](#creating-subordinate-resources) over custom methods whenever the action results in a
-persisted record/audit trail.
-Custom methods are covered in detail in AEP-136.
+Custom methods are
+covered in detail in AEP-136.

 ### Response codes